dchambers/dchambers.github.io/_posts/articles/2016-05-03-redux-flow-tutorial.md

 nvm install 5.11.0
 ~~~

-If you don't use NVM then you may want to upgrade some other way, or just not bother since it's not too critical to the rest of this tutorial.
+If you don't use NVM then you may want to upgrade some other way, or just not bother since it's actually not too critical to the rest of this tutorial.

 ## Let's Go...